 Role of the University Counseling Center

 Our intent is to help students successfully navigate the normal, and sometimes unexpected, challenges of emerging adulthood.
 Whether that be homesickness and adapting to college, learning to better manage stress and function independently, dealing with difficult relationship issues, or more long-term mental health issues like depression, anxiety, overcoming trauma, or eating disorders, the staff of the counseling center is here to help.
 Recognizing that we are working with young adults, our role is not to tell them what to do.
 Oftentimes, students want quick and easy answers to difficult or complex concerns.
 The reality is that usually there are no easy answers.
 Struggling through challenges provides a context for strengthening resilience, building a foundation of personal commitment, and learning to lean into the resources around them.
-In short, transformation from the pseudo-independence of the typical incoming freshman into an emerging adult who is aware of his/her strengths and weaknesses, who finds and appropriately uses social, academic, and financial resources, and who is increasingly grounded - experiencing the world as it is while striving to use the gifts and talents to pursue the passions God has instilled in him/her.
+In short, the transformation from the pseudo-independence of the typical incoming freshman into an emerging adult who is aware of his/her strengths and weaknesses, who finds and appropriately uses social, academic, and financial resources, and who is increasingly grounded - experiencing the world as it is while striving to use the gifts and talents to pursue the passions God has instilled in him/her.

 How We Help Students

-All currently enrolled students at Rockhurst University are eligible for free psychological services at the counseling center.
-Our staff works with students towards managing personal, career and educational concerns which may interfere with their academic progress.
+All currently enrolled students at Rockhurst University are eligible for free psychological services at the Counseling Center.
+Our staff works with students towards managing personal, career and educational concerns that may interfere with their academic progress.
 Most students are seen for weekly appointments lasting between 30-50 minutes.
 On average, students are able to address their concerns in three to seven sessions.
 Oftentimes, students will use our services episodically during their years at Rockhurst.
 If longer-term services are most appropriate, we will work with the student to establish goals and a treatment plan or determine if he/she would be better served by a specialist in the community.
 If desired, we can assist in providing community referrals.

-The counseling center and other campus and community resources can provide support services to assist students in pursuing their goals.
+The Counseling Center and other campus and community resources can provide support services to assist students in pursuing their goals.
 However, it is important to have realistic expectations regarding what the University and surrounding community can provide.
-The counseling center provides therapy and support services primarily during extended business hours (8 a.m.–6 p.m.); however, after-hours availability and emergency services are limited.
+The Counseling Center provides therapy and support services primarily during extended business hours (8 a.m.–6 p.m.); however, after-hours availability and emergency services are limited.
 We have no way to make sure students are taking their medications, and do not make wake-up calls to get them up in the morning in time for class.

 Consulting With Parents